 - ✅ Flexible plans for individuals, families, and businesses

-But it’s not without drawbacks:
+But it’s not all perfect:

-- ❌ No free plan available
+- ❌ No free tier — just a 14-day trial

 And if you want to check some of 1Password’s competitors first, here is the full list of our password manager content: